onnx/turnkeyml/docs/lemonade/ort_genai_igpu.md

 # OnnxRuntime GenAI (OGA) for iGPU and CPU

-[onnxruntime-genai (aka OGA)](https://github.com/microsoft/onnxruntime-genai/tree/main?tab=readme-ov-file) is a new framework created by Microsoft for running ONNX LLMs
+[onnxruntime-genai (aka OGA)](https://github.com/microsoft/onnxruntime-genai/tree/main?tab=readme-ov-file) is a new framework created by Microsoft for running ONNX LLMs.

 ## Installation